Tariff increases are coming!

 Update on China Tariffs and Impacts for the Cleaning Industry

 Most observers involved in the cleaning industry supply chain (as well as the U.S. stock market and the global investment community for that matter) continue to be surprised by the results of the ongoing negotiations between the two governments.
-Where once there was a belief that the two sides would ultimately be successful in reaching an agreement.
-As a result most observers believed the temporarily postponed increase in tariffs up to 25% would be averted in their entirety, and that the initial 10% tariff applied from last September would stick and become a permanent part of the price of those products –with the end result being that it would be ongoing “business as usual” with current pricing.
-And by once again continuing to work closely with its supply chain partners, WAXIE has been able to help minimize the impact these tariffs have had on pricing of products to this point.
+Where once there was a belief that the two sides would ultimately be successful in reaching an agreement some time in 2019, now there is increasing uncertainty.
+And although it has been difficult, WAXIE has been able to work closely with its supply chain partners through all of this market confusion to help minimize the impact these tariffs have had on pricing of products to this point.

-However discussions between negotiators for the two countries have appeared to break down, and now the tariffs for the most recent round of products have officially increased to 25% effective May 10, 2019 –and hearings have been scheduled for June 17, 2019 in the U.S. to consider imposing a 25% tariff on virtually everything else being imported from China that hasn’t already been impacted which will be effective either September 1 or December 15, 2019 depending on product category.
+However as discussions between negotiators for the two countries have appeared to break down, we are seeing that now the tariffs for the last round of products have officially increased from 25% to 30% effective October 1, 2019 – and a new tariff of 15% in going to be assessed on virtually everything else being imported from China that hasn’t already been impacted which will be effective either September 1 or December 15, 2019 depending on product category.

-As a reminder, the following product categories are included in this most recent tranche of products which are now subject to a 30% tariff on October 1 (up from 25% on July 1):
+As a reminder, the following product categories were included in the last tranche of products which will now be subject to a 30% tariff on October 1 (up from 25% on July 1):

-These tariffs continue to receive a lot of attention in the media, and negotiations between the two governments is ongoing and may ultimately lead to an agreement –however it is not prudent to rely on this eventuality, and as a result the manufacturers will now be incorporating the higher tariff amount of 25% into pricing for distribution.
+These tariffs continue to receive a lot of attention in the media, and negotiations between the two governments is ongoing and may ultimately lead to an agreement – however it is not prudent to rely on this eventuality, and as a result the manufacturers will continue to incorporate the tariff amounts into pricing for distribution.
 And while WAXIE will continue to do its best to keep these increases to a minimum, there are many items for which there is not a viable alternative other than to pass along the price increase.

 Please know that WAXIE continues to search for domestic manufacturing for products wherever possible, and we are proud to say that the vast majority of WAXIE products are made in the U.S.A.
 The reality is that there are some products which do not have a domestically made option from which to source, and for many of the products which do have an alternative made in the U.S. or elsewhere, the product made in China is still less expensive even with the price of the tariff added.